ben-willis/grey-jcr/README.md

 More to be added...

 ## Tests
-There are currently some tests in the test directory but how to run them has yet to be defined.
+There are currently some tests in the test directory which can be run with something like `docker-compose run app npm run test`.

 ## Contributors
 If you want to get involved in the website feel free to email me at [benwillis0612@gmail.com](mailto:benwillis0612@gmail.com) or the current website editor if you have any questions!